confidential-computing/twi/TWI_Definitions.md

 Below is some additional context and clarifications for the definitions just given, starting with a few notes on the supporting definitions.

 ### Workload: Clarifications
 - Workloads can nest (be composed of smaller individual sub-Workloads).
 These sub-Workloads can have individual Identities used for, e.g., intra-Workload communications.
-However, any Workload Identity presented externally (as opposed to sister sub-Workloads) is treated as an Identity of the containing Workload as a whole.
+However, any Workload Identity presented externally (as opposed to peer sub-Workloads) is treated as an Identity of the containing Workload as a whole.

 ### Workload Identity Document: Clarifications
 - In the context of Confidential Computing, at least some of the "additional claims" referred to by the defintion above will relate to the Workload's code, configuration, and execution environment as validated through Remote Attestation of the Workload Instance and the hardware it is executing on.

 ### Workload Identifier: Clarifications
 - A given Workload can have multiple Workload Identifiers, which may or may not be correlatable.
 The human analog is a person having a Drivers License, a Passport and a Social Security Number, all of which are unique but can only belong to one individual and are thus correlatable by design.
 Alternatively a human can have multiple email addresses or decentralized identities that are designed to avoid correlation.
 - The concept of Workload Identifier is best thought of from the standpoint of the Relying Party.
 For instance, what constitutes a “Payroll Application” (workload) for purposes of authorizing its access to the “Payroll Database” (relying party) will change as the Payroll Application is upgraded from version N to version N+1, yet the Relying Party policy will not change as the upgrade takes place.
 The change to Payroll Application’s Reference Values will be 100% contained by the process of Workload Credential issuance.
+In some cases, the Workload may change so significantly that old Identifiers no longer apply and new ones need to be established.
 - Note that Workload Identifier is __represented__ by the Workload Identity Document: it is not __embodied__ by it.
 The mechanism by which the Workload Identifier is presented to the Relying Party is the Workload Credential.

 ### Workload Identity: Clarifications